Developing SSE Type MCP Services

 ```

-This way, we can receive client messages through the SSE connection endpoint `/sse` and handle client messages using the message handling endpoint `/messages`.
-When a client message is received at the `/messages` endpoint, we need to use the `transport` object to process the client message:
+This allows us to receive client messages through the SSE (Server-Sent Events) endpoint `/sse` and handle client messages using the message handling endpoint `/messages`.
+When a client message is received, we need to use the `transport` object to process the client message at the `/messages` endpoint:

 ```typescript